 I didn’t dive into the ski season as vigorously as I usually do.
-My first day on the slopes was in December.
+My first day on the slopes was in December, seven months after injury.
 My foot was still mildly swollen, and I had to wear thinner-than-usual socks to compensate.
-Even with thinner socks, I had to take a break after about two hours to relieve the pressure.
+Even with thinner socks, I had to take a break after two hours to relieve the pressure.
 That same problem resurfaced during a January ski trip, and I was worried it would be my new normal.
 In mid-February, however, I went to Jackson Hole and skied two days during a big storm cycle.
 I kept the boots on all day and barely took a break.
 I skied hard and searched out some of Jackson’s steepest lines.
 That’s basically when my winter started, and I went on to ski aggressively at Alta, Snowbird, Sun Valley and Snowbasin, as well as at a few of our lesser-known resorts in Idaho.

 Finally, its important to point out that I’m not 100 percent healed (or, at least, not 100 percent back to the way it used to feel).
 My foot is stiff first thing in the morning and takes a half hour to loosen up.
 I wear stiff soled slippers around the house more often than I used to.
 My foot aches after a big day of exercise.
 It seems to hurt more when a cold front is moving through.
 And I really haven’t been able to run or walk for any great distance yet.
 With summer plans that include two or three backpacking trips, as well as a bid to climb Idaho’s highest peak, I’m hoping that will soon change.
 In fact, yesterday I went out and bought a new pair of stiff-soled hiking shoes, and I’m hoping the’ll usher me through a summer that includes miles of backcountry travel.

-That brings me back to the starting line of the three-mile race where a hundred or so runners were milling around near the bank of the Boise River.
+That brings me back to the starting line of the three-mile race where a hundred or so runners milled around near the bank of the Boise River.
 I don’t mean to be anticlimactic here, but the truth is that my wife and I didn’t run the race.
 We walked it, and it was a really good time.
 With our dog on leash, we happily walked near the back of the pack and finished in 59 minutes and 31 seconds, almost dead last.

 Meanwhile, I’m engaging in an array of physical pursuits at a pretty high level.
 In fact, the past seven days included a road trip and higher-than-average array of activity.
 There was hiking and climbing in Joshua Tree National Park; a day hoofing it around Los Angeles; hiking on Mount San Jacinto and Arizona Hills, California; whitewater kayaking in Cascade, Idaho; and mountain biking and rock climbing in Boise.